enfenry/Project_1_Repo/README.md

 # Project_1_Repo
 This repo is for Project 1 of the GW Full-Stack Development Coding Bootcamp.
 GO BLUE GROUP!

-The idea for this project is to search for upcoming concerts in your area and utilize both Ticketmaster's and Spotify's API in presenting info about the artists performing at those events.
+The idea for this project is to search for upcoming concerts in your area and utilize both Ticketmaster's and Spotify's API in presenting more info about the artists performing at those events.

 Deployed at:
 https://enfenry.github.io/Project_1_Repo/